zikun-li/AdaServe-Artifact-Evaluation/README.md

 `RPS_MIN` and `RPS_MAX` can be adjusted to cover different RPS ranges.
 The minimal RPS is 2.6 and the maximal RPS is 4.8 for LLaMA-3.1-70B-Instruct on our evaluation.
 The minimal RPS is 2.4 and the maximal RPS is 4.2 for Qwen2.5-32B-Instruct on our evaluation.
 The minimal step size is set to 0.2.

-The results are saved in `results/fig8,9/llama/adaserve/`.
+The results are saved in `results/fig8,9/llama/adaserve/` and `results/fig8,9/qwen/adaserve/`.

 ### Figure 10